 The sword sliced into the mud as the rain fell all around her, her hand pressed against her side as she struggled to climb the hill before her.
 She felt a numbness passing over her body as she saw the blood seeping from her hand, like red ribbons they fell to the muddy ground.
 Carina stumbled and fell to her knees as pain engulfed her, her pants were short as she looked up the hill.
 Safety was near and, yet she was so far away from it all, her eyes cast over her shoulder as the clang of sword rang.
 Screeching metal against metal, screams of mercy and victory beckoned those to continue.
 So much blood had been shed already as the sea of dead bodies laid behind her while those that still live stepped over them.
-As if they were nothing, as if what they had been fighting for was being transferred to them and giving them strength.
-But what where they fighting for?
+As if they were nothing as if what they had been fighting for was being transferred to them and giving them strength.
+But what are they fighting for?
 What was the purpose of killing those in front of them?
 Carina turned back to the hill in front of her.
 She needed to be away from the killing, away from the ringing swords and the screams that she could no longer handle.

 The sword in her hand, she gripped the hilt tighter as she pushed up from the muddy ground and struggled to climb the hill once more.
 Her teeth chattering from the icy rain, her eyes blurred from it and the sweat on her brow.
 Carina sunk the sword back into the mud, she could feel the wind whipping around and a voice calling for her.
 Her blue eyes looked up to the top of the hill to see a boy standing there.
-His hands waving for her to hurry, to keep going because just beyond the hill would be peace, no more bloodshed.
+His hands are waving for her to hurry, to keep going because just beyond the hill would be peace, no more bloodshed.
 Carina reached her hand out towards the boy on the hill, a smile on his face as he called her name.
 It was like clamoring bells to her, sounding off the war to stop and drop their weapons.
 Carina knew that they wouldn’t hear him, the thunder came with the rain, crying out for blood that would soak into the ground.
-She had to get away from this place, she had to reach the top of the hill, she wanted to see the sunshine and the peace that would come with it.
+She had to get away from this place; she had to reach the top of the hill, she wanted to see the sunshine and the peace that would come with it.

 It was in those moments that Carina saw the arrow, slicing through the droplets of rain as it soared towards the boy calling for her to hurry.
 Her body stilled as her knuckles turned white from gripping the sword tightly.
 She followed the arrow, watched as it pierced her salvation, rosebuds of blood sprung from the wound.
-A look of shock crossed the boys face before a calm came as he fell to the ground with the rest of the dead.
+A look of shock crossed the boy face before a calm came as he fell to the ground with the rest of the dead.
 He would become forgotten as the raging battle continued.
 Carina fell to her knees as she lost sight of the boy, sinking further with the dead, tears spilled from her eyes and mixed with the rain.
-How close she would have been to the salvation that was there?
+How close would she have been to the salvation that was there?
 She could no longer see peace, nor hope that would have made it to that hill.
 Her bloody hands gripped the horn by her side as anger swept through her like the storm around her.
-She pressed her cold blue lips against the horn and blew loudly to call the living by her side, she called them to fight by her side.
-He injuries ignored as the sword spun in her had and she raced down the hill with the rest of them.
-Carina was calling for the war to continue, calling for the to fight on and allow the bloodshed to continue.
+She pressed her cold blue lips against the horn and blew loudly to call the living by her side; she called them to fight by her side.
+Her injuries ignored as the sword spun in her hand and she raced down the hill with the rest of them.
+Carina was calling for the war to continue, calling for them to fight on and allow the bloodshed to continue.
 Was this what she wanted?
 Was this the life she was going to live?
 A sword in her hand and anger in her heart.

 Carina woke from the dream, a sheen of sweat coated her body, staring at the ceiling she allowed darkness to wrap around her.
-She could feel the weight of the sword in her hand, her fingers stretched before she clenched tightly at the air.
-She knew the sword wouldn’t be there, however, she had to make sure.
+She could feel the weight of the sword in her hand; her fingers stretched before she clenched tightly at the air.
+She knew the sword wouldn’t be there.
+However, she had to make sure.
 Carina shiver as the memory of the dream played in her mind, how many times has she had this dream?
 Each time she closed her eyes, the look of shock on the boy’s face haunted her.
-Carina pushed up from the bed and stared into the darkness, the room was betraying her comfort.
+Carina pushed up from the bed and stared into the darkness; the room was betraying her comfort.
 The shadows played at the corner of her eye making her turn, yet nothing was there, a chill wrapped around her like a blanket.
 Carina staggered from the bed, groping the wall for the light switch.
 The light blinded her for a few seconds before being greeted by a sea of purple, posters of bands plastered on her walls.
 Books, papers, and clothes scattered on the floor as she picked her way to the vanity.
 Her heart continued to pound against her rib cage; she stared at the mirror.
-The reflection of a tired and scared girl looked back at her, she could feel her mind creeping to her darkest corner.
+The reflection of a tired and scared girl looked back at her; she could feel her mind creeping to her darkest corner.
 The feeling of dread fell over her as the girl in the mirror face turned to fear.
 But why?
 There was nothing to fear, she would never be in a battle, and she would never pick up a sword.
-And yet, something made her uneasy about today, Carina turned to the clock on her nightstand, it was too early, worry would have to take a back seat now.
+And yet, something made her uneasy about today; Carina turned to the clock on her nightstand, it was too early, worry would have to take a back seat now.
 Carina knew that trying to sleep again would be fruitless.

 The morning would mock her as the person in the mirror did each time she stared back; her fingers brushed over the marking on her neck.
 A flower entrapped in a circle, what a fitting marking to have.
-Carina had always felt trapped within her own skin, always running in circles in a world that frighten her.
+Carina had always felt trapped within her skin, always running in circles in a world that frightens her.
 A world that she had been born into, she never had a choice in this.
-Anger swept through her like fire as the face in the mirror morphed into a furious one.
+Anger swept through her like fire as the face in the mirror-morphed into a furious one.
 Carina was indeed trapped like the marking predicted, never able to escape what was there.
 She remembered when she had first stepped into the golden halls of Morus Academy.

 A Descendant, the word brought another wave of rage, her bloodline ran to one person, Aeneas.
 The son of Aphrodite and Prince Ankhises, a mortal, her life had forever been linked to the Goddess of Love.
 It was because of Aphrodite and the Prince that ended up ruining Carina’s life.
 Their desire for the other turned years later to death, not theirs, but their children’s descendants.
-Cut down by the hands of hunters wanting to rid the world of the descendants, innocent people were robbed of their life because of a mark.
+Cut down by the hands of hunters wanting to rid the world of the descendants; innocent people were robbed of their life because of a mark.
 The only sanctuary for the demi-Gods descendants was Morus Academy.
-This was her home; her family were the teachers and her siblings were the students that she had bonded with.
+This was her home; her family were the teachers, and her siblings were the students that she had bonded with.
 The alarm went off startling Carina, she quickly walked over and turned the alarm off.
-The feeling of dread had yet to leave her, Carina stared at the clock as she wondered what the day would bring.
+The feeling of dread had yet to leave her; Carina stared at the clock as she wondered what the day would bring.

 She looked back towards the mirror, the look of the lost girl came back to her, staring into hazel eyes as strands of her red hair fell over them.
 They were haunted by her childhood, haunted by the things that she had seen before.
 It was the large scales of horror that she would never be able to come back from.
-The world had been cruel to her and now she was getting ready for classes and lessons.
+The world had been cruelled to her, and now she was getting ready for classes and lessons.
 The sun was rising, banishing the shadows that still startled her mind, she looked towards the curtains and saw the sunlight trying to creep between them.
 Carina moved towards them and threw them open, welcoming in the sunlight that was eager to help her.
 The warmth of the sunlight bathed over her body, bringing her back towards the reality that was in front of her.
 Carina moved towards her closet to ready herself for the day, and while the feeling of dread still coated her, she couldn’t think of such things now.

-School was the only thing on her mind at this moment, she had to remember that, she needed to remember that.
-Carina wanted to walk the golden halls of Morus Academy, she wanted to see the shades of deep purple that feel over them.
-This was her home, there was no where else that she could go to.
+The school was the only thing on her mind at this moment; she had to remember that, she needed to remember that.
+Carina wanted to walk the golden halls of Morus Academy; she wanted to see the shades of deep purple that feel over them.
+This was her home; there was nowhere else that she could go to.
 No family that she could seek out, Morus Academy was her life, they had taught her how to write and read.
 The large classrooms that gave her room for her friends to spread between them.
 The smell of chalk that had become something more for her as she walked into the classrooms.
 The warm smiles that brought her inside as the teachers ready themselves for the lesson and hushing students.
 Such a place that had become a haven for many and a home for others.
 For her it had been both, nothing could happen to this beautiful place.
 The feeling of dread slowly slinked to the corner of her mind, slowly being forgotten.
 Carina heard a knock on her door as she tied her red hair into a tight ponytail.
 She smiled as she knew who would be there, already hearing their voices being carried through the door.

 “How can you be so forgetful!”

-“Its just homework, I can always make it up later.”
+“It’s just homework, I can always make it up later.”